 Overhead gantries may be constructed from either a single piece welded or a bolted outreach arm.

 Gantries must be hot-dipped galvanised after fabrication.
 All mount bolts must be galvanised.

+If the sign support(s) is not considered frangible then it must either be protected by a compliant M/23 barrier system or mounted on frangible posts.

 The layout drawings for the site locations of all structures and associated maintenance access and traffic barriers must be submitted to a nominated safety auditor for a Stage 3: Design Safety Audit.
 The contractor must amend the site layout design to comply with the safety audit recommendations or must submit to the engineer a proposal that has been prepared by a qualified traffic consultant that modifies the safety audits recommendations but does not compromise the intention of the recommendation.